 Another issue that Dr. Moyad remarks in his book The Supplement Handbook is the likelihood of absorption of collagen supplements: “It’s not at all clear that eating collagen increases your body’s levels of it.”

 Collagen production is influenced by several different factors.
-So, if you choose to take an animal-based collagen supplement or a vegan collagen builder, make sure that you also take steps to make your lifestyle healthier overall.
+If you choose to take an animal-based collagen supplement or a vegan collagen builder, make sure you also take steps to make your lifestyle healthier overall.

 In summary, the tightly twisted helix of full-form collagen (from animals) is difficult to break down during digestion and too large to cross the intestinal wall, so collagen from animals is not an effective oral supplement.

 Vegan collagen peptide builders work in a very different way from animal-based collagen supplements.
 Vegan collagen peptide builders are not made from collagen.

 Like the name suggests, these plant-based collagen supplements help your body build its own collagen.

 Vegan collagen builders work in a similar manner as a food subscription box service.
 When you buy a food subscription box, all the ingredients of a recipe are delivered to your door.